sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 Items you make in this way are extremely unstable and must be used immediately.
 If an item you created in this way is not used (activated, lit, thrown, or applied as appropriate to the item) by the end of your next turn it dissolves into useless sludge.

 You can use this feature to create a number of items equal to your proficiency bonus.
 You regain all expended uses when you finish a short or long rest.
-You cannot regain expended uses in this way if you donít have access to tools of artifice.
+You cannot regain expended uses in this way if you don√≠t have access to tools of artifice.

 ### Schematics

-Starting at 2nd level, you can build all manner of things with the right tools, materials, and most importantly the schematics of what youíre trying to make.
+Starting at 2nd level, you can build all manner of things with the right tools, materials, and most importantly the schematics of what you√≠re trying to make.

 #### Schematic Book